 - Willfully Weak: Foregoes the use of ninjutsu and genjutsu techniques, including his turtle summons, in combat, purely to show support for Rock Lee's attempts to become a great ninja.
 And because Lee cannot use those techniques even if his life is in danger, Guy will not use them, no matter how dire the situation.
 The only non-taijutsu technique he uses is the Eight Gates, which really only serve to increase his physical abilities, to make his taijutsu stronger, and which Rock Lee is capable of using as well.

-- World's Strongest Man: As far as Taijutsu goes, no one comes even close to him.
-Even a Story-Breaker Power user like Madara acknowledge it.
-Notable as he is the only character to do any significant damage to him in a straight fight.
+- World's Strongest Man: As far as taijutsu goes, no one comes even close to him.
+Even a Story-Breaker Power user like Madara acknowledges it.
+This is notable as he is the only character to do any significant damage to him in a straight fight.